ml-archive/blog/source/_posts/2016-08-26-Continuous-Integration-on-iOS-with-HockeyApp-and-Testflight-Deployment.md

 ### Commit Message Trigger

 We figured out that the simplest way of triggering a CI build for us will be some magic words in a commit message.
-We still need to manually incerment build and version numbers of our apps, and that's the perfect commit where to make the CI build the project.
+We still need to manually increment build and version numbers of our apps, and that's the perfect commit where to make the CI build the project.

-First, we tell the CI where it should deploy the app after building and then the environment the should should be set and used when building the app.
+First, we tell the CI where it should deploy the app after building and then the environment the should be set and used when building the app.

 ```
 738af0 Fixed stuff [ci testflight staging]